 - Make sure your hover effects match your website’s aesthetics: opt for consistent color tones, font and text and so on.

-- Avoid effects which impact legibility.
+- Avoid effects that impact legibility.
 Information and visual cues should be clear to your users.

-- Ensure your hover effects don’t impact negatively on site performance or page speed.
+- Ensure your hover effects don’t negatively impact site performance or page speed.

 Craft Perfect Image Hover Effects with FooGallery